andersberliner/smelling_sepsis/README.md

 ![Figure Eight - pseudo Neural Net architecture aat timestep j](img/neural2.png)

-As described in [Figure Three](#fig03), the model is cascading: at each timestep, the detection classifier, g<sub>d,j</sub>, feeds the gram classifier, g<sub>g,j</sub>, which feed the classification classifier, g<sub>c,1</sub>.
+As described in [Figure Three](#fig03), the model is cascading: at each timestep, the detection classifier, g<sub>d,j</sub>, feeds the gram classifier, g<sub>g,j</sub>, which feeds the classification classifier, g<sub>c,1</sub>.
 The model is series as in [Figure Four](#fig04) since the classifiers at timestep j pass their results along to timestep j+1 (g<sub>d,j</sub> connects to F<sub>d,j+1</sub>).
 This could be described as the hidden layers of a neural net.
 The input layers are the passing in of data up to that timestep, and the output layers are the reported probabilities at each timestep.

 Put all together, for the ~ 50 timesteps I considered, I created 3 featurizers, 3 scalers, 3 dimensionality reducers and 3 models.
 These all interact with each other, as shown in the interactions at a given timestep in [Figure Eight](#fig08).
 This means I have 150 interdependent models, featurizers, scalers and reducers all of which have tuning hyperparameters.
 This is an enormous model space to explore and one I continue to explore now to find better performance.

 To handle searching this model space I made a few simplifications.
-I created a job-runner file, capstone.py, that accepts a runid on the command line that corresponds to where the output results should be written and from what json the run parameters should be picked.
+I created a job-runner file, `capstone.py`, that accepts a runid on the command line that corresponds to where the output results should be written and from what json the run parameters should be picked.
 I placed a sample json in the data folder.
-The json describes how the SeriesModel object (my class for handling the models illustrated in [Figure Seven](#fig07) and [Figure Eight](#fig08)) is constructed.
+The json describes how the `SeriesModel` object (my class for handling the models illustrated in [Figure Seven](#fig07) and [Figure Eight](#fig08)) is constructed.

 Furthermore, I required the type of featurizer, scaler, reducer and classifier/model for each timestemp to be consistent (and stated in the run parameters json).
-These are, e.g., the detection-base-model and detection-base-model-arguments, detection-base-featurizer, detection-base-featurizer-arguments, etc. of the SeriesModel class.
+These are, e.g., the detection-base-model and detection-base-model-arguments, detection-base-featurizer, detection-base-featurizer-arguments, etc. of the `SeriesModel` class.
 A summary of the types of models, featurizers, scalers and reducers I experimented with is listed below:

 + Featurizer
 	+ polynomial: 3rd or 4th order